-Punta Cana is one of the treasures of the Dominican Republic.
-It’s full of things to do both in and outside of the resorts.
-It can be a relaxed beach destination for many activities such as excursions and nightlife.
+Punta Cana is one of the Dominican Republic’s hidden gems.
+There is enough to do both within and outside of the resorts.
+It can be a relaxing beach getaway with plenty of activities including excursions and nightlife.

 This post aims to be a guide to help you plan your trip to Punta Cana.